silverspine/illumina-sample/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Tech specs
+	Angular 4
+	Lodash
+	Observables
+	ES6
+	Bootstrap
+	HTML5
+	Typescript
+	Node
+	Express
+	Mongo

+## Instructions
+Create a login using JWT to authenticate

+Actions should contain CRUD operations each time a user is selected the URL should change and if the URL change the components should change accordingly

+Make sure you are using Template drive and Reactive forms

+## Client Model
+Name
+Phone
+Marital Status (single/married -> checkbox)
+Sex (dropdown)
+Age (number)
+Proffesion

+## User Model
+username
+Password
+Type of user (combo box)
+Image